 A high level of transparency and engagement with the New Zealand public is essential to our work.
 Please contact us if you have any questions or concerns about the information and documents we have provided.

-Along with films, DVDs and Games, the Classification Office classifies a variety of material, including computer files submitted by officials.
+Along with films, DVD/Blu-rays and games, the Classification Office classifies a variety of material, including computer files submitted by enforcement agencies like Customs, Police, and the Department of Internal Affairs.
 The chart below shows that computer files make up the great majority of material banned by the Classification Office.
-Most of these publications were banned for tending to promote or support the sexual exploitation of children and young people.
+Most of these publications were banned for promoting or supporting the sexual exploitation of children and young people.

 Annual Reports for a financial year (July 1 - June 30) are available in November each year, once they have been tabled in Parliament.